Leitrim Intermediate Football Championship

 The Leitrim Intermediate Football Championship is an annual football competition contested by mid-tier Leitrim GAA clubs.
 The Leitrim County Board of the Gaelic Athletic Association has organised it since 1928.

-The trophy presented to the winners is the ?
-Dromahair are the title holders (2021) defeating in the Final.
+Melvin Gaels are the title holders, who produced a miraculous comeback to overcome an eight point deficit in injury time to triumph over Allen Gaels (3-08) to (2-10) in the final held in Páirc Sheán Ui Heislin.

 Qualification for subsequent competitions

-Connacht Intermediate Club Football Championship

-The Leitrim IFC winner qualifies for the Connacht Intermediate Club Football Championship.
-It is the only team from County Leitrim to qualify for this competition.
-The Leitrim IFC winner enters the Connacht Intermediate Club Football Championship at the quarter-final stage.
+The Leitrim IFC winner qualifies for the Connacht Intermediate Club Football Championship and in the event the Leitrim IFC winner winning this competition, they would qualify for the All-Ireland Intermediate Club Football Championship semi-final stage.

-All-Ireland Intermediate Club Football Championship

-The Leitrim IFC winner — by winning the Connacht Intermediate Club Football Championship — may qualify for the All-Ireland Intermediate Club Football Championship, at which it would enter at the semi-final stage, providing it hasn't been drawn to face the British champions in the quarter-finals.